 IMPORTANT LEGAL INFORMATION

 This material is for informational purposes only and is not intended to be an offer or solicitation to purchase or sell any security or to employ a specific investment strategy.
 It is intended solely for the information of those to whom it is distributed by Fieldpoint Private.
 No part of this material may be reproduced or retransmitted in any manner without prior written permission of Fieldpoint Private.
 Fieldpoint Private does not represent, warrant or guarantee that this material is accurate, complete or suitable for any purpose and it should not be used as the sole basis for investment decisions.
 The information used in preparing these materials may have been obtained from public sources.
 Fieldpoint Private assumes no responsibility for independent verification of such information and has relied on such information being complete and accurate in all material respects.
 Fieldpoint Private assumes no obligation to update or otherwise revise these materials.
-This material does not purport to contain all of the information that a prospective investor may wish to consider and is not to be relied upon or used in substitution for the exercise of independent judgment.
+This material does not contain all of the information that a prospective investor may wish to consider and is not to be relied upon or used in substitution for the exercise of independent judgment.
 To the extent such information includes estimates and forecasts of future financial performance it may have been obtained from public or third-party sources.
 We have assumed that such estimates and forecasts have been reasonably prepared on bases reflecting the best currently available estimates and judgments of such sources or represent reasonable estimates.
-Any pricing or valuation of securities or other assets contained in this material is as of date provided as prices fluctuate on a daily basis.
+Any pricing or valuation of securities or other assets contained in this material is as of the date provided, as prices fluctuate on a daily basis.
 Past performance is not a guarantee of future results.
 Fieldpoint Private does not provide legal or tax advice.
 Nothing contained herein should be construed as tax, accounting or legal advice.
 Prior to investing you should consult your accounting, tax, and legal advisors to understand the implications of such an investment.
-You may disclose to any and all persons, without limitation of any kind, the tax treatment and tax structure of any transactions contemplated by these materials and all materials of any kind, (including opinions or other tax analyses), that are provided to you relating to such tax treatment and structure.
-For this purpose, the tax treatment of any transaction is the purported or claimed U.S. federal income tax treatment of the transaction and the tax structure of a transaction is any fact that may be relevant to understanding the purported or claimed U.S. federal income tax treatment of the transaction.

 © 2021 Fieldpoint Private

-Registered Investment Advisors: Fieldpoint Private Securities, LLC, is a SEC Registered Investment Advisor and Broker Dealer.
-Member FINRA, SIPC.
+Registered Investment Advisor: Fieldpoint Private Securities, LLC is an SEC Registered Investment Advisor and Broker Dealer.
+Member FINRA, MSRB and SIPC.